-(ii) $\eta ^\lambda _t \leq \eta ^{\bar \lambda} _t $ a.s. for all $t \geq 0$. \end{prop} \textbf{Proof}.
+\textbf{Proof}.
 We saw in the proof of Proposition \ref{ex} that every solution is an a.s. limit of solutions with finite initial conditions.
 Therefore, this statement is a consequence of Proposition \ref{comparison finite}.

+The idea to couple the process with rates similar to \eqref{resurgence} with the contact process appeared in Section 6.2 \cite{FournierMeleard}, however the rigorous proof has not been carried out there.

 We recall that $\mathbf{o}_\d$ stands for the origin in $\Z ^\d$.
 Let $\eta _0 (x) = I_{\{ x=\mathbf{o}_\d \}}$, and define